 Rules – Page 11 of the Monster Manual

-At the end of another creature’s turn a creature can use a legendary action.
-A creature with legendary actions Each creature has separate actions it can choose from and each one costs a different amount of actions.
+At the end of another creature’s turn, a creature can use a legendary action.
+A creature with legendary actions has separate actions it can choose from.
+Each one costs a different amount of “actions”.
 Only one legendary action can be used at a time and the creature cannot use legendary actions while incapacitated.
 The creature regains its legendary actions at the start of its next turn.

 There is no way for a creature to gain extra legendary actions.
 Once they have expended all of their actions the creature must wait for the start of their next turn to regain the use of the feature.
-If a creature is grappled, paralyzed, petrified, stunned, unconscious, or just plain incapacitated, they cannot use their legendary actions.
+If a creature is for some reason unable to use their Action, they also cannot use their legendary actions.

 Action Cost Tiers